MakeSchool-Tutorials/Swift-Enums/P0-Enums/content.md

         UserTypeAdmin
     };

-We could use this enum to model the role of a user in an application:
+If we have a user class with a `type` property (of type `UserType`), then we can assign a value from the enum as following:

     user.type = UserTypeRegular

 This is a typical use case for an enum in Objetive-C (or pure C).
-Behind the scenes each of the enum entries an is mapped to an integer value (starting with 0 for the first entry).
+Behind the scenes each of the enum entries is mapped to an integer value (starting with 0 for the first entry).
 In Objective-C the above line would be equivalent to this one:

     user.type = 0

-And that's about how much you can do with enums in Objective-C: give integer constants meaningful names.
+And that's about how much you can do with enums in Objective-C. All an enum does is giving integer constants meaningful names.

 ##Enums in Swift: Basics